-Data-poor stocks might receive inflated vulnerability scores due to the lack of information (Fujita et al., 2014).
-Therefore, a data-quality index, derived for inflated scores due to limited data, was adapted from Patrick et al. (2010).
-This was obtained for productivity and susceptibility scores as a weighted average (with the same weights applied to the productivity and susceptibility scores) allowing a mean risk score for vulnerability to be obtained (Ormseth & Spencer, 2011).
-The index was based on five tiers, ranging from best data (or high belief in the score) to no data (or little belief in the score) (modified from Patrick et al. (2010) (Table 3).
-Like Hobday et al. (2007), the data-quality scores were divided into three categories: poor >3.5; moderate 2.0–3.5; and good <2.0.
+Data-poor stocks may receive inflated vulnerability scores due to a lack of information (Fujita et al., 2014).
+Therefore, a data-quality index, to identify cases with limited data, was adapted from Patrick et al. (2010).
+This was obtained for the productivity and susceptibility scores as a weighted average (using the same weights as applied to the productivity and susceptibility scores) allowing a mean risk score for vulnerability to be obtained (Ormseth & Spencer, 2011).
+The index was based on five tiers, ranging from those stocks with the best data (or high belief in the score) to those with no data (or little belief in the score) (modified from Patrick et al., 2010) (Table 3).
+Like Hobday et al. (2007), the data-quality scores were then divided into three categories: poor >3.5; moderate 2.0–3.5; and good <2.0.

-We then evaluated the reliability of our model, by considering the impact of uncertainty on r, a key parameters in the productivity analysis.
-Vulnerably and ranks of the species, which the productivity attributes k and L50 were estimated, were recalculated using the 2.5th and 97.5th percentiles of r (Cortés et al., 2009), while keeping the other productivity attributes as in the original model.
-These percentiles were obtained using the standard errors of the predicted values of r, obtained using the delta method (Rice, 1994) and the standard errors of the life history attributes.
-The output of this analysis was compared to the vulnerability and ranks obtained from the original model.
+The reliability of the results were evaluated by considered the impact of uncertainty on r, a key parameters in the productivity analysis.
+To do this the ranking of the stocks were recalculated using the 2.5th and 97.5th percentiles of r (Cortés et al., 2009), where r was calculated using values of k and L50 estimated from the regressions on Lmax while keeping the other productivity attributes as in the original model.
+The percentiles were obtained using the standard errors of the predicted values of r, using the delta method (Rice, 1994) and the standard errors of the life history attributes.
+The ranks obtained in this analysis were then compared to those obtained by the original model.

 2.5.
 Statistical test

-The differences between the species´ productivity, susceptibility and vulnerability scores by ocean, families and fate of the catch, were assessed using Kruskal-Wallis rank sum tests and post-hoc multiple comparison tests.
-These same tests were used to test for differences in the data quality index.
+The differences between productivity, susceptibility and vulnerability scores by ocean, families and fate of the catch, were assessed using Kruskal-Wallis rank sum tests and post-hoc multiple comparison tests.
+These tests were also used to test for differences in the data quality index.

 Statistical analyses were performed using the R statistical software v.3.0.2 (R Development Core Team, 2014).